bitcubico/english/interviews.md

 ***Interviewer***: **What do yo do in your free time?**\
 ***Candidate***: Well, I like hiking, biking, reading books, watching TV, spending time with my mom, staying home, dancing, traveling.

+The interviewer will ask some follow-up questions regarding your resume.

+***Interviewer***: I see that you got your MBA from The Wharton School.\
+***Candidate***: Yes, it was a wonderful program.

+***Interviewer***: I see that you're currently working at DBX Systems.
+Why are you thinking of leaving?\
+***Candidate***: Well, to be honest, the work isn't very challenging.

+When talking about your weaknesses, one strategy is to take something positive, like working too much, and turn it into a false weakness.

+***Interviewer***: What do you think are some of your strengths and weaknesses?\
+***Candidate***: Well, I am a very hard worker, but sometimes I work too much.

+If the interviewer thinks you are a promising candidate, he or she might outline the next steps or even ask you about a start date.

+***Interviewer***: I'd like you to talk with some other members of the team.
+Also, are you OK with the start date?\
+***Candidate***: That sounds great and, yes, the start date works for me.
+Thank you again for meeting with me.

 ### Leadership Questions

 ***Interviewer***: **Why do you want to work for this company?**\
-***Candidate***: I like this company because it is at the forefront of technology, it has quite interesting and challenging clients and projects, and its work environment seems spectacular to me.
+***Candidate***: I like this company because it's at the forefront of technology, it has quite interesting and challenging clients and projects, and its work environment seems spectacular to me.

 ***Interviewer***: Describe a coding situation where something didn't go as planned. **How did you fix it?**\
 ***Candidate***: At ARUS Company, I was a Teach Leader of a team of 7 members, we were assigned a project of great importance for one of our clients and with delivery dates not estimated by us and very tight in our opinion.
 So, As a technical lead, I first met with the client and asked him to tell me what were the most important functionalities he needed to offer to his clients, and I suggested going out with these initially to see the response of his clients and determine if it was worth implementing the features less important functionalities, fortunately, the client thought it was a good idea.
 By removing the various less important features, the delivery dates became feasible for the team and we were able to deliver on time.